kozmof/room-service/src/design.md

 ###### Tag
 Named set.
 It has AND and OR operators.
 ###### MediumArrow
-A data pattern of A do B. ex.)
-Tom phoned Jerry.
+A data pattern of A do B. e.g. Tom phoned Jerry.
 ###### Filing
 File System.
 ###### Box